peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

     *   For the first four chapters you'll need a [Google Developer API Key](https://aistudio.google.com/apikey)
     *   Ensure you have Python 3.9+ installed for running the Jupyter Notebook and Python scripts.
 2. **Start with Chapter 1:** If you're new to the Gemini API, it's recommended to begin with `chapter_01`.
 The Jupyter Notebook will guide you through the basics of using the SDK.
-3. **Dive into Chapter 2:** `chapter_02` presents a more complex application.
+3. **Dive into Chapter 2:** `chapter_02` presents a more complex application using the Python SDK.
 You can run the `audio_chat.py` script after installing the required dependencies (listed in the script) and setting your API key as an environment variable or directly in the code (not recommended for production).
 4. **Explore Chapter 3:** Move on to `chapter_03` to understand the underlying WebSocket communication.
 Open the `index.html` file in your browser and examine the JavaScript code along with the accompanying `README.md`.
 5. **Experiment with Chapter 4:** Open the `index.html` file from `chapter_04` in your browser.
 Follow the instructions in the chapter's `README.md` to input text and hear the generated audio.
+6. **Tackle Chapter 5:** Open the `index.html` file from `chapter_05` in your browser.
+Follow the instructions in the chapter's `README.md` to start the audio chat.
-6. **Experiment:** Feel free to modify the code examples, experiment with different parameters (e.g., `CHUNK_SIZE`, `SEND_SAMPLE_RATE`), and explore the API documentation to deepen your understanding.
+7. **Further Exploration:** Feel free to modify the code examples, experiment with different parameters (e.g., `CHUNK_SIZE`, `SEND_SAMPLE_RATE`), and explore the API documentation to deepen your understanding.

 ## Key Concepts